 The Guggenheim Museum is a wonderful spot for wedding photos if you want a more modern art feel.
 The exterior architecture and the inside galleries are super modern and unique, giving a more editorial look for wedding photography.
 The Guggenheim is steps away from Central Park, making it a great location if you want a bit of both!

 Nothing screams New York City photos more than Times Square!
 For some iconic NYC wedding portraits, head to Times Square late at night (and make sure your photographer has good flash equipment!).
 You can get amazing photos with all the lights and city skyscrapers as your backdrop.
 Late at night or early morning will be your best bet to get the least amount of tourists.

 28. Brooklyn Heights Promenade

 Next up is the Brooklyn Heights Promenade.
-This spot is located right in the heart of Downtown Brooklyn, right by the Brooklyn Bridge.
-This is a great location for wedding photos if you are getting married in Brooklyn.
+This spot is right in Downtown Brooklyn’s heart, right by the Brooklyn Bridge.
+This is a great location for wedding photos if you marry in Brooklyn.

 You get views of the Manhattan skyline, the Brooklyn Bridge, and the East River.
 I love this spot in Brooklyn, especially in the fall, since you get some beautiful foliage.

 Another great museum spot in the city is the American Museum of Natural History.
 This museum is located on the west side of Central Park and has a beautiful facade for wedding photos.